TienDatJohnyDo/seng438-a1-group13/README.md

-# SENG 438 Winter 2023
+# SENG 438 Winter 2023 Assignment 1

-This is Assignment 1 for Group 13
+Assignment 1 for Group 13

 Tien Dat Johny Do